emil2k/joltem/deploy/README.md

     $ vagrant up

 In order to reach development site add `33.33.33.33 joltem.local` to `/etc/hosts/`.
-Now it should work:
+Now it should work (N.B. site is served by Nginx):

     $ curl joltem.local

+If you want to start Django dev server you need to log in to guest VM by ssh:

+    $ vagrant ssh
+    $ source /var/www/joltem_venv/bin/activate
+    $ cd /joltem
+    $ python manage.py runserver 33.33.33.33:8000

+Now `curl joltem.local:8000` requests are served by built in Django server.